erew123/alltalk_tts/README.md

 - [Text-generation-webui Installation](https://github.com/erew123/alltalk_tts/wiki/Install-%E2%80%90-Text%E2%80%90generation%E2%80%90webui-Installation)
   - For users who want to integrate AllTalk TTS as a part of [Text-generation-webui](https://github.com/oobabooga/text-generation-webui).
   - Available for Windows and Linux.
-  - Includes information on the Remote Extension option.
+  - Includes information on the optional/alternative TGWUI Remote Extension.

 These methods use scripts that automate most of the installation process, making it easier for users to get started quickly.